gautam2000/SQL-Project-on-Logistics-Data/README.md

 speak about its quality.
-On the macro level infrastructure such as various modes of transport, transportation equipment, storage facilities, connectivity and information processing are contributing to a large extent in the physical movement of goods produced in manufacturing, mining and agriculture Sectors.
+On the macro level infrastructure such as various modes of transport, transportation equipment, storage facilities, connectivity and information processing are contributing to a large extent in the physical movement of goods produced in manufacturing, mining and agriculture Sectors.This speed and reliability in distribution of products and services contribute to a great extent in the growth of a country’s domestic and international trade
-SQL Problem Statement
-Confidential and Restricted.
-Do not Distribute. © Imarticus Learning 3 This speed and reliability in distribution of products and services contribute to a great extent in the growth of a country’s domestic and international trade